Char2Subword: Extending the Subword Embedding Space Using Robust Character Compositionality: Abstract

 \section{Abstract}

-Byte-pair encoding (BPE) is a ubiquitous algorithm in the subword tokenization process of language models.
-BPE provides multiple benefits, such as handling the out-of-vocabulary problem and reducing vocabulary sparsity.
-However, this process is defined from the pre-training data statistics, making the tokenization on different domains susceptible to infrequent spelling sequences (e.g., misspellings as in social media or character-level adversarial attacks).
-On the other hand, pure character-level models, though robust to misspellings, often lead to unreasonably large sequence lengths and make it harder for the model to learn meaningful contiguous characters.
-To alleviate these challenges, we propose a character-based subword transformer module (char2subword) that learns the subword embedding table in pre-trained models like BERT.
+Byte-pair encoding (BPE) is a ubiquitous algorithm in the subword tokenization process of language models as it provides multiple benefits.
+However, this process is solely based on pre-training data statistics, making it hard for the tokenizer to handle infrequent spellings.
+On the other hand, though robust to misspellings, pure character-level models often lead to unreasonably long sequences and make it harder for the model to learn meaningful words.
+To alleviate these challenges, we propose a character-based subword module (char2subword)\footnote{The code is available at \url{https://github.com/salesforce/char2subword}} that learns the subword embedding table in pre-trained models like BERT.
 Our char2subword module builds representations from characters out of the subword vocabulary, and it can be used as a drop-in replacement of the subword embedding table.
 The module is robust to character-level alterations such as misspellings, word inflection, casing, and punctuation.
-We integrate it further with BERT through pre-training while keeping BERT transformer parameters fixed.
-We show our method's effectiveness by outperforming a vanilla multilingual BERT on the linguistic code-switching evaluation (LinCE) benchmark.
+We integrate it further with BERT through pre-training while keeping BERT transformer parameters fixed--and thus, providing a practical method.
+Finally, we show that incorporating our module to mBERT significantly improves the performance on the social media linguistic code-switching evaluation (LinCE) benchmark.